You have your own decorating style, you just don’t know it. Better yet, your family has a decorating style. I’m going to help you figure out.

 Now the hard part.
 Get your family to spend just five minutes doing the same with you.
 (Use the same three images you selected.)
 It may be a painful five minutes of “do I have to?”
 But the answer is yes.
 Make it easy for them and ask questions like: “What do you like about this room?”
 “What don’t you like?”

 “Because it’s ugly” is not a good response.
 “Because it’s too busy,” is a good response.
 Make sure you have rewards for their hard work.

 Define Your Signature Style

-After going through the last few exercises, you are now equipped with three things: Function, Feeling and Fashion.
-Write them down all together.
+After going through the last few exercises, you are now equipped with three things: Function, Feeling, and Fashion.
+Write them down together.